Top 10 Things to Do on Victoria Island That'll Make You Fall for Lagos

 A permanent market on the Lekki-Epe Expressway selling woodcarvings, bronze work, beaded jewelry, textiles, and paintings.
 Bargaining is expected and aggressive — start at 30-40% of the asking price and work your way up.

 Quality varies wildly.
 The bronze Benin-style heads and carved wooden masks are the best buys.
-Avoid anything that looks mass-produced.
+Skip anything that looks mass-produced.
 Allow 1-2 hours and bring cash.

 9. Drink at a Rooftop Bar at Sunset

-Hard Rock Cafe Lagos on Landmark Boulevard is another option, with the lagoon views and international-standard cocktails.
+Hard Rock Cafe Lagos on Landmark Boulevard is another strong option, with lagoon views and international-standard cocktails.

 10. Embrace the Detty December Energy (If You're Here in December)